Shruti-1008/Weather_Dashboard/README.md

 ## ✨ Features

-* 🔍 Search weather by city
+* 🔍 Search weather by
 * 📍 Get weather for your current location
 * 🌡️ Real-time temperature
 * ☁️ Dynamic weather conditions and icons